Myanmar coup unites ethnic minorities and pro-democracy protesters | DW | 25.02.2021

 Disputes over political and economic participation of different ethnic groups have characterized Myanmar since its independence in 1948.
 The result has been an ongoing civil war that has flared up again and again for 70 years.

-According to a study by the Asia Foundation, around one out of four Burmese was affected by violent conflicts in 2017.
+According to a study by the Asia Foundation, around one in four of Myanmar's people was affected by violent conflicts in 2017.

 Myanmar's military, known as the Tatmadaw, has always feared an alliance between ethnic minority groups and the civilian opposition led by Aung San Suu Kyi.